How to design a mobile app in Figma - a short guide for those just starting out

 Wireframe an app landing page

-Your app’s landing page is one of the most important things since its primary use is to convert your visitors into loyal clients.
+Your app’s landing page or home page is one of the most important things since its primary use is to convert your visitors into loyal clients.
 Besides looking polished and aesthetically pleasing, a landing page design has a few essential elements that you have to consider.

-A wireframe is an overly simplistic and superficial sketch of a page (in our case, a mobile app landing page), serving as a low-fidelity visual representation of how everything will look like and work.
+A wireframe is an overly simplistic and superficial sketch of a page (in our case, a mobile app landing page), serving as a low-fidelity visual representation of how everything will function.
 It contains only key interface elements.

 A typical mobile app wireframe will contain elements like shapes (circles, rectangles, etc), boxes, placeholders, and grey lines to create a coherent illustration of the future page.
 At this stage, there are no logos, images, colors (mostly just grayscale), etc.